mozilla/teach-api/README.md

 * `SECRET_KEY` is a large random value.
 * `DEBUG` is a boolean value that indicates whether debugging is enabled (this should always be false in production).
-* `BROWSERID_AUTOLOGIN_EMAIL` specifies an email address to auto-login as when Persona login buttons are clicked.
-It is useful for offline development and is only valid if `DEBUG` is true.
-Make sure an existing Django user account exists for the email associated with this address.
 * `PORT` is the port that the server binds to.
 * `ORIGIN` is the origin of the server, as it appears to users.
 If `DEBUG` is enabled, this defaults to